arora-aditya/go-links/README.md

 If you are trying to open a shortlink that you have created eg: `test` from above, all you have to do is navigate to `https://go/test` and the browser will open the destination link

-## Useful
+## Useful Notes

-1. There is a metrics logging file `metrics.csv` that logs the visit time of each shortlink with its corresponding destination domain
+1. There is a metrics logging file `metrics.csv` that logs the visit time of each shortlink with its corresponding destination domain (Refer `metrics.csv.template` for format example)
 2. You can configure the port, the mapping file, the metrics file, the prefix to create a new domain, as well as the path of the certificate file all through the `config.ini` file
-3. This service can also be setup as a `launchd` service using the `setup/com.adityaarora.golinks.plist` file as reference.
+3. This service can also be setup as a `launchd` service using the [setup/com.adityaarora.golinks.plist](setup/com.adityaarora.golinks.plist) file as reference.
 Ensure you change the `WorkingDirectory` as well as the `StandardOutPath` and `StandardErrorPath`.
 After that simply store the file in `/Library/LaunchDaemons` and then run `sudo launchctl load /Library/LaunchDaemons/com.adityaarora.golinks.plist` to load the service.
 The service should  be started automatically, and if there are any issues you can inspect the log files you put in.